Trochulus hispidus: Anatomy

 This species of snail creates and uses love darts before mating.
 The love dart of this species is thorn-shaped.

 Shepeleva (2014) studied eyes of Trochulus hispidus.

 Ecology

+A hairy snail on a rock.
+It has hardly lost any hairs, still very hairy, indicating youth.

 The size of the egg is 1.5 mm.

 A hairy snail was found in the plumage of a great tit (Parus major) wintering in southwestern Poland in 2010.
 This passerine was the smallest bird species reported to carry a gastropod.